top of page

 4th Mode: Micro-Sliding (Frame Adjustment)

 The fourth mode of kinetic energy-based tunneling, or micro-sliding, derives the adjustments and transformations between individual reference frames that are associated with relative motion.
-In its simplest form, the micro-sliding effect establishes minor, faster-than-light sliding jumps between entities (or reference frames) resulting from the underlying interactions of the bubble environment.
+In its simplest form, the micro-sliding effect establishes minute faster-than-light sliding jumps between entities (or reference frames) resulting from the underlying interactions of the bubble environment.

 micro-sliding effect would readjust